Jack Ma's Ant Group's Giant IPO Suspended (4 Nov 2020 Update)

 If attained, the company’s IPO will become the biggest IPO in the world, exceeding the US$29.4 billion raised by current record holders Saudi Aramco in 2019.
 The company will also enter the ranks of the top 30 biggest companies in the world by market capitalisation.

-Here is what we learnt about Ant Group’s massive proposed IPO so far.
+Here is what we know about Ant Group’s massive proposed IPO so far.

 Ant Group IPO Information